rakia drink

 First step – the Art of Tasting

-The head and tail parts cuts can be done based on the sensory evaluation of the distiller.
-The presence and absence of volatile congeners that give a sharp, strong, and unpleasant smell to the head fraction can be used as a cut point for the switching to the heart fraction.
-Also, the tail fraction starts with flavor that gives a faded, dull character to the distillates, and it should not be difficult for an experienced distiller to do this by smell.
+The cuts in the head and tail parts can be made based on the distiller’s sensory evaluation.
+The presence and absence of volatile congeners that give the head fraction a sharp, strong, and unpleasant smell can be used as a cut point for switching to the heart fraction.
+Also, the tail fraction starts with flavour that gives the distillates a faded, dull character, and it should not be difficult for an experienced distiller to do this by smell.

 Taste and smell remain the most reliable method of determining when to cut.